-The initial share reserve for the 1998 Plan was 1,022,566 shares (exclusive of 383,458 options outstanding under predecessor plans) shares.
+An aggregate of 1,406,024 shares were initially reserved for issuance under the 1998 Plan and an additional 794,935 shares were reserved for issuance under the amendment to the 1998 Plan approved in 1999.
+An additional 799,041 shares will be reserved for issuance under the proposed Amendment.
 In the event any change is made to the outstanding shares of Common Stock by reason of any recapitalization, stock dividend, stock split, combination of shares, exchange of shares or other change in corporate structure effected without the Corporation's receipt of consideration, appropriate adjustments will be made to the securities issuable (in the aggregate and to each participant) under the 1998 Plan and to each outstanding option.